DiLiubarets/quartz_blog/content/posts/Excel/Weekly performance report 350 2A.md

     Dim lastColumn As Long
     Dim lastRow As Long
     Dim cell As Range
+    Dim field As PivotField
+    Dim lastCol As Long

     ' Get the current month name
     monthName = Format(Date, "mmm")